CANDACE SAHM, MA Ed

 OLLEN DOUGLASS—Ollen is from Potomac, Maryland, and is a graduate of Towson University with a degree in Applied Mathematics.
 He has been tutoring for over 13 years and is proficient in math up to Calculus 3.
 He also teaches SAT, ACT, and PSAT test-taking skills.
 In his free time, he enjoys dancing, DJing, and playing soccer.
 What he enjoys most about working with students is helping them to find their best learning method that allows them to succeed.

 CLAIRE McVEY—Clare has a BA in History with a minor in Biology and a MS in Education with a concentration in Special Education.
 She taught high school special education in Indiana for four years before becoming a history teacher for a total of 8 years in the high school setting.
 Clare teaches a variety of social science courses including Honors World History, AP Human Geography, AP World History, AP United States Government and Politics.
-When she is not teaching, she is coaching the boys and girls track and field teams at her high school and is an advisor for Model UN.
+When she is not teaching, she is the advisor for Miracle League and current events club.

 KIM STINSON—Kim has a BA in Spanish Language and Literature and a Master of Arts in Teaching.
 She has studied in both Spain and Mexico and has been teaching Spanish for 14 years.
 She likes to make the different language concepts as easy for her students as a possible to understand by breaking it down into smaller parts for them.
 She also color codes concepts to make it more visual for the students.
 So when working with Kim, it’s a good idea to have 3 different color pens or highlighters.